 She put them back, sighing.
 She had plenty of arrows.
 Seeing evidence of him was bittersweet.
 Long nights had they talked as he fletched arrows in the firelight.
 But Freislicht was so vast, she’d no way to find him.
 And no way to find Sarah.

 She left the small cave.
 Outside, the wind had changed.
-Rebekah considered staying the night, just to be somewhere Jon had been, but it was too early.
-Hugging herself against the cold, she pulled on her wool tunic and followed the Skirt to the Kiss, where she scanned the southern view of the Lone Soldier.
+Rebekah considered staying there, just to be somewhere Jon had been, but it was too early.
+Hugging herself against the cold, she pulled on her wool tunic and followed the Skirt to the Kiss, where she scanned the eastern view to the Lone Soldier.